limkokhole/Catch-Err-All/README.md

 # Catch-Err-All
  A universal command to quick check potential errors and interesting part in any source of log.

- This tool simulate how a human read and identify error/bug keywords in statements based on my experience, highlight that keywords to spot in a glance.
+ This tool simulates how a human read and identify error/bug keywords in statements based on my experience, highlight that keywords to spot in a glance.

 ### Sample of use case: